R. Brick Lancaster Community Health Internship Award

 - Indicate the time interval for the internship: January – April | May – August | September – December

-Submit a proposed project addressing an important community challenge or problem, through application of goals, methods, and ethical commitments of community health promotion (maximum 1,000 words).
+- Submit a proposed project addressing an important community challenge or problem, through application of goals, methods, and ethical commitments of community health promotion (minimum 1,000 words).
 The project outline should include the public health or program need(s) (e.g., childhood obesity, preparedness planning, infrastructure development); SMART objectives; population to be addressed (e.g., seniors, infants or children, Latino, Native American); methodology; and program area, department, or organizational unit within the health agency where the assignment will be based.
 Proposed projects may be new or ongoing, and the applicant must have the primary role in conducting the project.

 Note: if the applicant is currently employed in the same public health department or agency, the proposed project must be distinct from the applicant’s regular employment duties.